India's Modi passes budget test despite lack of reform dazzle

 SUMS QUESTIONED

-Some have questioned Jaitley's arithmetic, warning it could come undone if oil prices rise and that his budget included optimistic targets for revenues from partial privatisations and other non-tax receipts.
+Some have questioned Jaitley's arithmetic, warning it could come undone if oil prices rise and that his budget included optimistic targets for revenues from partial privatizations and other non-tax receipts.

 "We notice a 400 billion rupees ($6.5 billon) swing in 'other receipts' which is helping fund the extra fiscal deficit.
 Whether that 'other' materializes is up to question but as for now the lower budgeted borrowing should keep bond markets happy," said Chari.